FrancisTurner/sshfs-utils/README.md

 ```
 ssh to the server defined in ~/.config/sshfs/mountpoint

-e.g (using the examples in mk2f above) 2ssh local will do ssh pi@192.168.1.123 and both 2ssh remote and 2ssh remotewww
+e.g (using the examples in mk2f above) 2ssh local will do ssh pi@192.168.1.123 and both 2ssh remote and 2ssh remwww
 will do ssh pi@remotepi.example.com

 ```